dominiclopez391/Comsc-131-Project-Team-2/Specification.md

 Ability for users to sign-up, login/logout.

-Be able to delete account
+Be able to delete account(vidhyut)

 Memorizing: